locale LANG= LANGUAGE= LC_CTYPE="en_US.UTF-8" LC_NUMERIC="en_US.UTF-8" LC_TIME="en_US.UTF-8" LC_COLLATE="en_US.UTF-8" LC_MONETARY="en_US.UTF-8" LC_MESSAGES="en_US.UTF-8" LC_PAPER="en_US.UTF-8" LC_NAME="en_US.UTF-8" LC_ADDRESS="en_US.UTF-8" LC_TELEPHONE="en_US.UTF-8" LC_MEASUREMENT="en_US.UTF-8" LC_I

 - LC_NAME – Sets the format for names (e.g. last name displayed before the first name).

-For a list of all available variable, you can check the locale man page.
+For a list of all available variables, you can check the locale man page.

 Of course, you don’t have to configure system locale on Debian 9, if you use one of our Debian VPS Hosting services, in which case you can simply ask our expert Linux admins to set up system locale on Debian 9 for you.
 They are available 24×7 and will take care of your request immediately.